 If you are concerned about being able to afford the SAIC Laptop Program Hardware Fee, please share your concern with your Student Financial Services advisor or Admissions counselor.

 Federal regulations prevent loan proceeds from being disbursed by the payment deadline of July 1.
-You may want to sign up for a payment plan to ensure that your laptop is available during orientation.

 Do I need laptop insurance?